jnlt3/blackmarlin/README.md

 Black Marlin supports Chess960 as of December 26, 2021 although no extensive testing has been done.

-Make sure to compile the chess engine with the `make` command in the root directory.
-Building otherwise doesn't ensure that the neural network file will get updated.
+Make sure to have Git LFS and compile the engine with `make` in the root directory.
+This will output a BlackMarlin executable.

 Black Marlin doesn't come with a built-in GUI.
 The recommended way of playing against the engine is to get the latest release or compile it locally and use it along with a Chess GUI that supports the UCI protocol.